jeonghanlee/epics-trainings/docs/CH4/iocsimulator3.md

 # Simulating a TC-32 Temperature Controller

-This lesson introduces the `tc32_emulator.bash` script, designed to simulate the data output of a simple 32-channel temperature controller.
+This lesson introduces the `tc32_emulator.bash` script, designed to simulate the data output of a simple 32-channel temperature monitoring device.
 Unlike a server that waits for commands, this emulator continuously pushes simulated data over a network connection, mimicking devices that stream readings.
 This is valuable for testing EPICS IOCs or other clients that need to parse such a data stream and for how we can practice to build the EPICS record database by using `.template` and `.substitutions` files.

 ## Lesson Overview